amkrajewski/nimCSO/paper/paper.md

 | `-d:configPath=config_rhea.yaml src/nimcso -bfi` | 0.4s     | 3.3 MB      |
 +--------------------------------------------------+----------+-------------+

-Table: Four example tasks alongside typical CPU time and memory usage.
-Values were obtained by running scripts in `benchmarks` directory on Apple M2 Max CPU.
+Table: Four example tasks alongside typical CPU time and memory usage on Apple M2 Max.

 In case of issues, the help message can be accessed by running the tool with `-h` flag or by refering to documentation at [amkrajewski.github.io/nimCSO](https://amkrajewski.github.io/nimCSO).